ahmadmayahi/mayahi.net/content/posts/php/ternary-operator-elvis-operator-null-coalescing-operator-nullsafe-operator.md

 var_dump(0 ??
 "Second Value"); // int(0)
 ```

-Let's try to use on an undefined class property:
+Let's try to use it on an undefined class property:

 ```php
 class Person { }